kubecost/docs/alibaba-install.md

 ### Cannot install Kubecost without a default StorageClass

-While getting all the available Storage Classes that the Alibaba K8s cluster comes with, there is not a default storage class.
+While getting all the available Storage Classes that the Alibaba K8s cluster comes with, there may not be a default storage class.
 Kubecost installation may fail as the cost-model pod and Prometheus server pod would be in a status pending state.

 To fix this issue, make any of the Storage Classes in the Alibaba K8s cluster as Default using the below command: